Locally optimal 2-periodic sphere packings: The generalized Voronoi algorithm

 \subsection{Enumeration of vertices}

 The algorithm to enumerate the vertices of $\mcR(4)$ is similar to the one accomplishing the analogous task in Voronoi's algorithm.
 We start with a known vertex of $\mcR(4)$, denoted $J_1$.
 We compute the extreme rays of its cone $C_{J_1}$~\cite{avis2017lrs}.
 For each such ray, $\{J_1+tJ':t\ge0\}$ there are two possibilities: either it lies entirely in $\mcR(4)$ or there is some $t>0$ such that $J_1+tJ'$ is another vertex of $\mcR(4)$, which we say is \textit{contiguous} to $J_1$.
 The first possibility does not exist in the original algorithm for lattices, but does occur in our case, and we must check for this possibility.
 We discuss this problem in Section~\ref{sec:rays}.
+If it is determined that the edge is not unbounded, we need to determine $t^* = \max\lbrace t: J_1+t J'\in\mcR(4)\rbrace$.
+This can be done by using bisection to narrow down the possible range of values for $t^*$ the point where we can identify the inequalities that become violated for $t > t^*$.
+We can then solve for $t^*$ by setting them to equalities.
+This would be a variation of the Algorithm $2$, $3.1.5$ from Ref.~\citep{schurmann2009computational}.
+As $t^*$ is known to be rational, we find that in the low dimensional cases we tackle in this work, a practical and efficient method is to check whether $J_1+(a/b)J'$ is a vertex of $\mcR(4)$ for increasing natural values of $a$ and $b$.
+However, as the number of dimensions increases we expect this method to stop being practical, as it does in the case of the lattice Voronoi theory.

 For each contiguous vertex, we check if it is equivalent to $J_1$ (more on this step in Section~\ref{sec:equiv}), and if not, we add it to a queue of vertices to be processed and to our partial enumeration of vertices.
 At each subsequent step of the algorithm, we remove a vertex from the queue, compute its contiguous vertices, check them for equivalence against all vertices in our partial enumeration, and add the ones that are not equivalent to previously enumerated vertices to the queue and to the partial enumeration.
 The enumeration is complete when the queue is empty.

+As we mentioned in Section \ref{sec:symmetries}, we conjecture that $\mcR(4)$ has finitely many inequivalent vertices for all $d$, and therefore that the enumeration always halts.
+However, even if there are infinitely many vertex orbits, and the enumeration is performed breadth-first, then any orbit will eventually be enumerated by the algorithm.

-Since vertices of $\mcR(4)$ are necessarily rational, we can perform these calculations using exact arithmetic.
+The vertices of $\mcR(4)$ and the facets of their cones are all rational since they are determined by equations of the form $\mathbf{k}^T J\mathbf{k} = 4$ with integer coefficients.
+Therefore, all these calculations can be performed using exact arithmetic.